ktaranov/sqlserver-kit/SSMS/SSMS_Tips/README.md

 You can make sure you’re aware when indexes have compression or are partitioned by changing your scripting settings:
 - Click `Tools – > Options -> SQL Server Object Explorer -> Scripting`
-- Scroll down in the right pane of options and set both of these to ‘True’
+- Scroll down in the right pane of options and set both of these to `True`
   - *Script Data Compression Options*
   - *Script Partition Schemes*
 - Click OK